mgurov/mgugoblog/content/posts/0005-reading-notes-the-art-of-action.md

 ---
-title: "Reading notes on The art of action "
+title: "Reading notes on The Art of Action"
 date: 2022-07-05T19:02:56+01:00
 draft: false
 tags: [reading, agile]